 On a clear day the views over the patchwork of fields stretch for miles, to the Pennines and the North Yorkshire Moors.
 You may be able to spot the distinctive landmarks of York Minster, and your starting point, the Humber Bridge as you walk through this very rural landscape.

 The hedgerows and grassy valleys are the perfect habitat for an abundance of wild flowers, birds and butterflies and you may be lucky enough to see Red Kites on the central part of the route.

 The area also has a strong connection with the arts.
-Hull, close to the start of the route, is the UK City of Culture until 2020, if you fancy a rest day before starting your walk.
+Hull, close to the start of the route, was the UK City of Culture from 2017 until 2020.
 Along the route, a project known as ‘WANDER – Art on the Yorkshire Wolds Way’ has seen a number of works of art springing up along the trail, so be sure to look out for these on your journey.

 We offer 2 holidays over the entire length of the National Trail, either 5 or 8 days walking, depending on how far you want to go each day and how much time you want to relax and soak up the views!

 The route described here is from south to north as most people choose to start in Hessle, enjoying the increasingly beautiful scenery as you walk towards Filey, hopefully with the sun on your back!

 This is a rural area and the route passes through very few towns and villages.
 When choosing your route, please bear in mind that the actual distance walked on any day may sometimes vary by up to 2 miles/3 km from the quoted distances (depending on the exact location of your accommodation).
 The mileages shown are typical door to door distances for each day.